-Each year, every member of the Chicago City Council receives a local infrastructure budget of $1.3 million to spend on local infrastructure enhancements, including (but not limited to) such items as street resurfacing, tree planning, sidewalk repairs, bike lane installations and residential street lighting improvements.
+Each year, every member of the Chicago City Council receives a local infrastructure budget of $1.3 million to spend on local infrastructure enhancements, including (but not limited to) such items as street resurfacing, tree planting, curb and sidewalk repairs, bike lane installations, and residential street lighting improvements.